adamposledni/mindsphere-sdk-dotnet/README.md

 In the code below the *MyEventAdd* class is custom class derived from the SDK's *EventAddUpdate* class that provides basic properties such as *EntityId*.

-❗ Make sure that the custom property name matches with the name in the MindSphere or use Newtonsoft *JsonProperty* attribute. ❗
+❗ Make sure that the custom property name matches with the name in the MindSphere or use *MindSphereName* attribute. ❗

 ```csharp
 var eventClient = sdk.GetEventManagementClient();